Geography BA (Hons)

 International experience opportunities

-There are exciting international field trips in your second and final year.
+There are exciting international field trips2 throughout the course, at no extra cost to you.
 Our students have previously had the opportunity to visit Berlin to explore themes such as memory, conflict and reconciliation.
 Final year students have previously had the opportunity to explore The Gambia in West Africa to experience first-hand the workings of village communities and the challenges they face in education and health.
-Students were given strategic briefings by government officials, investigate the relationship between trade, aid and development and conduct fieldwork in rapidly urbanising environments throughout the duration of this trip2.
+Students were given strategic briefings by government officials, investigate the relationship between trade, aid and development and conduct fieldwork in rapidly urbanising environments throughout the duration of this trip.

 Entry requirements